+Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to

-What actions do you fool might recolve the problem at this store?
+anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

+.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

-by who.

 Complaint referred to:

 Date: